bnb-chain/community-contributions/bsc-wishlist-dapp.md

 **Composability:** Seamless integration with other DeFi protocols, expanding the utility and adoption of synthetic stablecoins.

 The ideal synthetic stablecoin protocol will offer a significant improvement in reliability and robustness, instilling confidence in the broader DeFi ecosystem and paving the way for wider use cases.

+## Challenge: Build a Social Graph Middleware For DeSoc Apps
+### Main Objectives/Goals
+The main objective of this challenge focuses on building a groundbreaking social graph solution for SocialFi applications.
+Here are the main objectives:
+**Transparency and Interoperability:** Design protocols and tools that ensure transparency and interoperability between SocialFi applications, enabling seamless transfer of social connections and data across different platforms.
+### Challenge Description
+As the Web3 revolution continues to reshape the digital landscape, the emergence of SocialFi represents a pivotal moment where social media and decentralized financial systems intersect.
+SocialFi aims to monetize and tokenize social interactions, offering users unprecedented control over their data and relationships.
+A social graph maps the relationships and interactions among users on a platform.
+It represents how individuals are connected through friendships, follows, likes, shares, or comments and can be used to analyze social dynamics, tailor user experiences, or target advertisements.
+Participants will leverage decentralized technologies and principles to design solutions that prioritize transparency, interoperability, and user autonomy.
+These solutions will enable seamless transfer of social connections and data across different SocialFi applications, reducing reliance on centralized platforms and enhancing user privacy and security.

+## Challenge: Build a Video Streaming Middleware For DeSoc Apps
+### Main Objectives/Goals
+To construct a decentralized data broadcasting network on the BNB Chain that focuses on scaling video data transfer through a peer-to-peer (P2P) network, **Decentralized Video Data Distribution:** Create a robust system that allows for efficient, decentralized distribution of video content, minimizing reliance on centralized servers and reducing single points of failure.
+**Scalability:** Ensure the network can handle significant loads, supporting the transfer of high-quality video content without degradation in performance as the number of users grows.
+**Efficiency and Speed:** Optimize data transfer protocols to ensure high-speed video streaming and downloading, comparable to or better than current centralized systems.
+**Security and Privacy:** Implement robust security measures to protect the network and its users from malicious attacks and unauthorized access, **User Incentivization:** Develop a tokenomics or incentivization model that rewards users for contributing resources (such as bandwidth and storage) to the network, encouraging participation and growth.
+**Interoperability:** Design the system to be compatible with existing blockchain ecosystems and standards, facilitating easy integration with other applications and services on the BNB Chain.
+### Challenge Description
+This wishlist is a guide for developers creating a decentralized data broadcasting network for video content on the BNB Chain.
+It addresses critical goals and challenges for platform success and adoption.
+**Network Latency and Bandwidth Optimization:** Achieving low-latency, high-bandwidth video streaming over a decentralized network is challenging, especially under varying network conditions and with nodes having different bandwidth capacities.
+**Data Integrity and Availability:** Ensuring that video data remains uncorrupted and available at all times, even as it is stored, replicated, and transferred across numerous nodes in the network.
+All data will be persisted in Greenfield eventually.
+**Resource Management:** Efficiently managing the resources of participating nodes (storage, bandwidth) to optimize network performance without overburdening individual participants.
+**Economic Model Development:** Creating a sustainable economic model that incentivizes participation while ensuring the network remains cost-effective for users and competitive with traditional centralized services.

+## Challenge: Build a Data Analytic Platform For DeSoc Apps
+### Main Objectives/Goals
+To establish a data analytical platform on BNB Chain, aiming at enabling developers to utilize index subgraphs, transform data, and perform queries using both GraphQL and SQL
+**Robust Data Indexing:** Develop a powerful indexing solution that can process and categorize BNB Greenfield data, making it easily accessible for analysis.
+**Flexible Querying:** Implement support for both GraphQL and SQL, offering developers the flexibility to query data in a way that suits their needs best, whether they prioritize the hierarchical structure of GraphQL or the relational approach of SQL.
+**Data Transformation Tools:** Provide developers with tools to effectively transform data into usable formats for analysis, visualization, and integration into other applications.
+**High-Performance Analytics:** Ensure the platform can handle complex queries and deliver insights quickly, enabling real-time analytics on blockchain data.
+User-Friendly Interface: Develop an intuitive interface that allows developers of all skill levels to access and manipulate data easily.
+### Challenge Description
+The following description addresses a comprehensive framework for developing a data analytical platform on BNB Greenfield.
+This initiative would significantly enhance the capabilities of developers working within the BNB Chain ecosystem, fostering innovation and enabling more informed decision-making based on blockchain data.
+**Data Volume and Complexity:** Managing and indexing the sheer volume of BNB Greenfield data in a way that is efficient and scalable presents a significant challenge, especially given the complex nature of blockchain transactions.
+**Query Performance:** Ensuring that both GraphQL and SQL queries are executed efficiently, particularly for complex or large-scale queries, requires advanced optimization techniques.
+**Data Consistency:** Maintaining data consistency in a decentralized environment, especially when dealing with updates or forks in the blockchain, is crucial for accurate analysis.
+**Usability:** Balancing the complexity of blockchain data with the need for a user-friendly interface that can accommodate developers with varying levels of expertise.
+**Security:** Protecting the platform from potential security threats, including unauthorized access to sensitive data and ensuring that the integrity of data is preserved during analysis.
+**Scalability:** The platform must be scalable to accommodate growing data volumes and an increasing number of users without degradation in performance.